 The tour provider was ~20 minutes late, but the ship was in port all day, so we didn't have any time concerns.
 The driver was both informative and funny going to and from the location.
 We're told a good percentage of the roads are flooded during the wet season, so we're happy to be here during the dry season.

 Moving on, we boarded a pontoon boat that looked like it was from a Mad Max movie.
-As you can see it has a metal frame around the boat for our protection.
+It has a metal frame around the boat for our protection.
+We were told not to hang anything over the sides; as evidenced by the video, that is one warning not to be taken lightly.

 We saw a lot of crocs including the alfa male named Brutus.
 Seems males are considerably longer than females and, aside from sheer size, their behavior is what helps you know gender (b/c who would try to look underneath!)

-You can't see it, but our croc captain had a nasty croc scare on his right arm after a croc pulled him into the water years ago.
+Our guide did a great job making them jump.
+He showed us a nasty croc scar on his right arm that he got after a croc pulled him into the water years ago. 😳

 On the way back we drove to Fogg Dam -- it's a huge reserve, but they try to keep the croc population controlled by trying to trap & relocate them from the area.
 We're told 200 to 300 crocs make their way back to Darwin and have to be trapped and returned to the wild.